ngs-docs/2023-snakemake-book-draft/src/beginner+/expand.md

 ways, and they can also be generated from the set of actual files in a directory using `glob_wildcards`.

-(Provide recipes: loading from file, CSV; config YAML; using glob_wildcards)

-## Examples
+## Examples of loading lists of accessions from files or directories

 ### Loading a list of accessions from a text file

-If you have a simple list of accessions in text file, like so:
+If you have a simple list of accessions in a text file `accessions.txt`, like so:

+File `accessions.txt`:
 ```
 {{#include ../../code/examples/load_idlist_from/accessions.txt}}
 ```

-then the following code loads each line in the text file in as a separate
+then the following code will load each line in the text file in as a separate
 ID:
 ```python
 {{#include ../../code/examples/load_idlist_from/snakefile.load_txt}}
 ```

-and builds sourmash signatures for it.
+and build sourmash signatures for it each accession.

 ### Loading a specific column from a CSV file